liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 (API and service modules).

 For example, consider deploying the `com.liferay.contacts.api` and `com.liferay.contacts.service` modules.
-Similar to the database scheme creation listed previously, the Service Builder runtime would generate the required
+Similar to the database schema creation listed previously, the Service Builder runtime would generate the required
 tables: